DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   Before starting to invest huge amounts of money, however, it is necessary to test the basis of our idea: after all, not all solutions have a problem and not all the problems have customers.

-  Therefore, it is easy to understand that before starting to implement, we, the Discover With AI team, need to validate our customers, our problem and, finally, our proposed solution with the help of the *lean method*.
+  Therefore, it is easy to understand that before starting to implement, we, the DreamSpot team, need to validate our customers, our problem and, finally, our proposed solution with the help of the *lean method*.

   == Problem analysis